Yellen says inflation could reach 3 percent this year as recovery continues

 The Fed’s commitment will be tested depending on how long prices continue to climb — and how high they go.
 Prices were up by 3.6 percent in April compared with a year ago.

-Powell and others give a few reasons for why inflation is on the upswing, and why the Fed isn’t worried about bringing it down too soon.
+Powell and others have given a few reasons for why inflation is on the upswing and why the Fed isn’t worried about bringing it down too soon.
 Consumer demand for goods and services — from airline tickets to restaurant reservations — is rebounding as people unleash pent-up savings.
 Meanwhile, the supply side of the equation is taking longer to pick up.
 Those bottlenecks are expected to ease as factories ramp back up to full capacity and workers come back on the payrolls.
 But it won’t happen right away.

 Economists also expect inflation figures to taper off in the year to come, as the super-low readings from the pandemic’s early days shift out of the calculation.

 Meanwhile, many Republican lawmakers and some prominent economists warn that steadily rising inflation is cause for alarm.
 Among the most vocal Democrats on the issue is Lawrence H. Summers, a treasury secretary under President Bill Clinton and top economic adviser to President Barack Obama.
-Late last month, Biden privately called Summers to talk about Summers’ concerns around overheating the economy.
+Late last month, Biden privately called Summers to talk about Summers’s concerns around overheating the economy.

 Interest rate policy falls squarely to the Fed, and the central bank’s independence is supposed to cushion it from political influence in Washington.
 For now, though, the administration and Fed are aligned on letting the economy run hot and emphasizing that the recovery still has a long way to go.